MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-tracking-lines-window.md

 ---
-title: Design Details - Item Tracking Lines Page
+title: Design Details - Item Tracking Lines Page | Microsoft Docs
-description: Read about how to manage the flow of serial and lot numbers in your inventory using the Item Tracking Lines page.
+description: Read about how to managethe flow of serial and lot numbers in your inventory.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: design, inventory, item, tracking, serial number, lot number ms.date: 06/15/2021 ms.author: edupont
+ms.search.keywords: design, inventory, item, tracking, serial number, lot number ms.date: 04/01/2019 ms.author: sgroespe
-ms.openlocfilehash: 43c6c6dedbc7a1b35e5aa05d0ed42fb986c01f3f
+ms.openlocfilehash: 0ddfa9b2d981f81f649240a08c26e8cca845bd1f
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/29/2019
-ms.locfileid: "8146665"
+ms.locfileid: "1246136"
 ---
 # <a name="design-details-item-tracking-lines-page"></a>Design Details: Item Tracking Lines Page
 Item tracking records and reservation records are created in the reservation system, and their availability is calculated dynamically.
 Data that is entered on the **Item Tracking Lines** page is managed in a temporary version of the **Tracking Specification** table.
 When the page is closed, the active data is committed to the **Reservation Entry** table and the historic data is committed to the **Tracking Specification** table.
 For more information, see [Design Details: Active versus Historic Item Tracking Entries](design-details-active-versus-historic-item-tracking-entries.md).